 - 2 tbs cold water

-- Cover the dried mango with boring water and leave to sit for 5 minutes.
+- Cover the dried mango with boiling water and leave to sit for 5 minutes.

 - Place the nuts in the food processor and whizz until they resemble coarse crumbs.
 Remove from food processor and set aside.